#PALLIATIVE CARE OPEN DAY – 23RD MARCH 2018

 #HATS ON FOR CHILDREN’S PALLIATIVE CARE!

-As NdiMoyo joins the world in the campaign for raising international awareness of the work of children’s hospices and children’s palliative care (CPC) services worldwide.
+As NdiMoyo joined the world in the campaign for raising international awareness of the work of children’s hospices and children’s palliative care (CPC) services worldwide.

 What Is The Day About?

 The day aims to raise funds for children’s palliative care, but more importantly, to raise awareness of the rights of very sick children with incurable and life-threatening illnesses to receive palliative care.